Amin-Mashayekhan/RSD-Algorithm-in-Python-and-PHP/readme.md

 The interpretation of the algorithm output is as follows:
 A dicrionary in Python version (or array for PHP version) : agents index(key) => agent goods(services) allocation possibility(value).
-As a suggestion, use Visual Studio Code IDE to view and define agents variables easier and use one of Visual Studio Code IDE extensions called <<Code Runner>> to view algorithm output.
+As a suggestion, use Visual Studio Code IDE to view and define agents variables easier and use one of Visual Studio Code IDE extensions called "Code Runner" to view algorithm output.
 This project was created and developed by Mohammad Amin Mashayekhan.
 The coding of the project was done with the help of assistant professor Mehdi Feizi, stackoverflow.com, php2python.com and etc.
 The following images are a sample of an input and its output in this algorithm code.\
 In python: \